terhorst/scrm.github.io/index.md

 {% include JB/setup %}

 scrm is a coalescent simulator for biological sequences.
-Different to similar programs, it can approximate the Ancestral Recombination Graph as close as need, but still has only linear runtime cost for long sequences.
-It allows you to rapidly simulate long sequences with essentially correct genetic linkage between sites.
+Different to similar programs, it can approximate the Ancestral Recombination Graph as close as needed, but still has only linear runtime cost for long sequences.
+It allows you to rapidly simulate chromosome scale sequences with essentially correct genetic linkage.

 # News
 {% for post in site.posts limit:5 %}